Alabama lawmakers question parole board chair on low releases, lack of responsiveness

 State Sen. Clyde Chambliss, a Republican from Prattville, expressed frustration that the committee has not received information it requested in January from Gwathney about parole rates and the decision-making process.

 “Madame Chair, you said you would answer the questions that day we sat in your office.
 What has been going on from the time you said you would answer the questions until today?
-Disregard?
-How could we interpret it any other way?
-It has been months,” Chambliss said.
+Disregard?”
+Chambliss said.
 Chambliss, who chairs the committee, asked Gwathney to provide the answers by the end of November.

 Throughout the meeting Gwathney defended the board’s procedures, saying it gets information from a variety of sources and that each side is given equal time to make their case for and against parole.